-However, the incisal edge of MIH central incisors tends more often to have post-eruptive fractures, which represents a challenge in restoration, thus significantly more endodontic treatments were performed on the central incisors of the MIH population compared to students without MIH.
+However, the incisal edge of MIH central incisors tends more often to have post-eruptive fractures, which represents a challenge in restoration; thus, significantly more endodontic treatments were performed on the central incisors of the MIH population compared to students without MIH.

-Also, the size of the restorations, i.e. the number of tooth surfaces included in the restoration is significantly higher in the population of students with MIH.
+Also, the size of the restorations, that is, the number of tooth surfaces included in the restoration is significantly higher in the population of students with MIH.
 The large area of hypomineralized first permanent molars is probably a consequence of higher enamel porosity and lower mechanical resistance, especially in severe MIH lesions.
 First permanent molars as occlusion carrier teeth must be adequately restored prosthetically in order to prevent pathological fractures of these teeth.

 Endodontic treatment of first permanent molars with MIH does not show a higher degree of frequency compared to students without MIH.
-The reason is probably to be found in the age of the patients.
-Based on the anamnestic data obtained from the subjects, it was found out that the MIH-affected molars were the cause of their dental problems from the moment they erupted.
+The reason is probably in the age of the patients.
+Based on the anamnestic data obtained from the subjects, it was found that the MIH-affected molars were the cause of their dental problems from the moment they erupted.
 They were restored with fillings that did not persist long in the cavity, with frequent occurrence of secondary caries and crown fractures.
 Complex and long-term endodontic therapies were carried out on such teeth, but they usually had to be extracted.
-A systematic review by Tailor et al. 2020 showed that partial and coronal pulpotomies have both short and long-term high success rates, while conventional pulpectomy or regenerative techniques have limited success in MIH molars [27].
-Thus, partial or coronary pulpotomies can be considered as a potential endodontic treatment option for molars affected by MIH.
+A systematic review by Taylor et al. [27] showed that partial and coronal pulpotomies have both short- and long-term high success rates, while conventional pulpectomy or regenerative techniques have limited success in MIH molars.
+Thus, partial or coronal pulpotomies can be considered as a potential endodontic treatment option for molars affected by MIH.

 The presentation of different therapeutic procedures in the sample with and without MIH on the first permanent molars indicates an increased number of non-orthodontic extractions in the MIH sample compared to students without this hypomineralization.
-Extracted first permanent molars have a significant impact on adequate occlusion, and expensive implant-prosthetic solutions is necessary.
+Extracted first permanent molars have a significant impact on adequate occlusion, and expensive implant-prosthetic solutions are necessary.
 Extraction of first permanent molars with severe hypomineralization changes and a poor prognosis must be considered at an early age based on a comprehensive dental evaluation.
-A multidisciplinary approach that includes the opinion of both the pediatric dentist and the orthodontist is necessary to enable balance and compensation of the bite [28].